 - Ryan White Part B Program CQM staff participate in Center for Quality Improvement and Innovation (CQII) trainings and webinars to support their ongoing CQM skills development.
 This enables staff to provide and coordinate technical assistance/training for RW Part B Program subrecipients.
-In addition, subrecipients and the CQM Core Team are informed of CQII trainings and webinars. - CQII training materials and resources are utilized as much as possible. - CQM technical assistance/training needs are assessed through requests in subrecipients' applications, monitoring of local CQM Plans, programs, quarterly reports and through training evaluations and/or needs assessments.

-- Subrecipients are selected to showcase best practices and/or success with improvement projects. - The network of RW Part B providers are encouraged to complete ongoing HIV care training through sources such as HRSA/HAB, AETC, The National Curriculum, and to obtain professional HIV certifications, i.e., AAHIVS, ACRN. - The HIV Medical Advisor provides training and serves as a medical consultant as needed.
+In addition, subrecipients and the CQM Core Team are informed of CQII trainings and webinars. - CQII training materials and resources are utilized as much as possible. - CQM technical assistance/training needs are assessed through requests in subrecipients' applications, monitoring of local CQM Plans, programs, quarterly reports and through training evaluations and/or needs assessments. - Subrecipients are selected to showcase best practices and/or success with improvement projects. - The network of RW Part B providers are encouraged to complete ongoing HIV care training through sources such as DHHS, HIV.gov, HRSA/HAB, AIDS Education Training Centers, National HIV Curriculum, and to obtain professional HIV certifications, i.e., AAHIVS, ACRN. - The HIV Medical Advisor provides training and serves as a medical consultant as needed.